Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

 The $j$ shells characterizing the highly-deformed structures in nuclei with $A \sim 60$ are the $\mathcal{N}=3$ high-$j$ $1f_{7/2}$, low-$j$ $pf$-shells, and the $\mathcal{N}=4$ intruder $1g_{9/2}$ shell.
 Thus, the configurations can be specified as

 relative to the $^{56}$Ni core, or as $[p_1 p_2, n_1 n_2]$ simply.
 It is noticed that the Nilsson-type deformed wave functions at large deformations are not simply represented by the orbitals within the single major shell, but are expressed by the linear combination of the spherical orbitals with admixture of different major shells of $\Delta \mathcal{N}=2$.
 Therefore, the classification of the highly-deformed bands according to the spherical shells is just for a practical convenience.
+Furthermore, one cannot distinguish the hole states in a $2p$ and $1f$ orbital because they have the same parity, as summarized in Table~\ref{tab:config}.